 iMotions offers a wide range of software that can enhance your stimulus use.

-The integrated platform can present respondents with a range of high- quality visual stimuli including images, videos and audios (Also in 360 format for VR).
-You can also add different types of stimuli recording, regarding the purpose of your study: screen recording, to record everything your respondent is seeing or doing on the computer screen; face recording, for post import facial expressions analysis, and scene recording, as an external camera to record what the respondent is doing during the test.
+The integrated platform can present respondents with a range of high-quality visual stimuli including images, videos, and audio (Also in 360 formats for VR).
+You can also add different types of stimuli recording, regarding the purpose of your study: screen recording, to record everything your respondent is seeing or doing on the computer screen; face recording, for post-import facial expressions analysis, and scene recording, as an external camera to record what the respondent is doing during the test.